magomimmo/lightning-dev-site/tutorial/01-lncli.md

 ### Setting up Bitcoin addresses

 Let's now create a new Bitcoin address for each peer.
-These will be the addresses that store peers' on-chain balance.
+These will be the addresses that store peers' on-chain balances.
 Copy them down, because later we'll need them to fund Alice and Charlie and to set the miner as the recipient of the blocks generation.

 ```bash
 # alice's address